The ICS transition: your questions answered

 6. What will be the impact on CSUs and CSU staff?

-Contractual relationships between NHS bodies should not be affected, so working arrangements under a contract for services should continue as they are, but with the new statutory NHS ICS bodies rather than CCGs.
+Contractual relationships between NHS bodies should not be affected, so working arrangements under a contract for services should continue as they are, but with the new Integrated Care Boards (ICBs) rather than CCGs.
 This is clarified on page 7 of the Guidance on the Employment Commitment, which also makes clear that the employment commitment applies "even when not legally required" (page 6).
+The situation in North East London is slightly different – if you are affected by this, please contact us.

 7. Have the people who have already been recruited to ICS posts got an unfair advantage over CCG staff?